Update as of 12/19/2022

 Found animals are often owned pets, and are usually found within a mile of their home.
 Unfortunately, bringing a lost pet to a shelter decreases their chance of being found by their owner and fills up much-needed space in the shelter.
 Furthermore, a shelter can be a stressful environment where animals can wait for long periods of time for a home.
 If you find a stray or lost dog, please take the following steps:

-- Walk the pup around the area – most dogs don’t wander far from home!
+- Walk the animal around the area – most pets don’t wander far from home!

 - You can post online and put up signage around your community to help locate the owners.